Sibling sexual abuse project

 The National Sibling Sexual Abuse Conference for Frontline Sectors was held in February 2022, and was the first national conference on sibling sexual abuse in the U.K.

-The web-based post-conference information pack is available to download and contains information for adult victim-survivors and can support professionals to increase their confidence and knowledge of working with sibling sexual abuse.
+The web-based conference presentations are available to download.
+They contain useful information for adult victim-survivors and can support professionals to increase their confidence and knowledge of working with sibling sexual abuse.

 The National Resource Centre